1jour1vin

 About the estate:

 The estate is unique in that it is the only one to span both the Tavel and Lirac appellations in a single contiguous block, covering 65 hectares.
 Its surface pebbles and sandy-clay subsoil produce fairly fresh wines, as the vines suffer less from the heat than in other areas.
-The Tavel includes eight of the nine grape varieties authorized in the appellation; it is a source of pride for the Bez family, who manage this magnificent estate with discretion and wisdom, and whose reasonable prices make it a model for the region.
-The wines here demonstrate tremendous aging potential and develop admirably in complexity, as regular vertical tastings consistently prove.
+The Tavel includes eight of the nine grape varieties authorized in the appellation; it is a source of pride for the Bez family, who manage this magnificent estate with discretion and wisdom.
+With its reasonable prices, it serves as a model for the region.
+The wines here demonstrate tremendous aging potential and develop admirably in complexity, as vertical tastings regularly demonstrate.

 Hachette Wine Guide